0x2540be3ff/DOS-type-OS/README.md

 # DOS-type OS
-A tiny school project that I have due Tuesday.
+A tiny school project that I have due Tuesday :/